-Program Criteria Areas Option Details Documentation Alternative Fuels and Technologies Eligible alternative fuels, power sources and technologies 2 Where proven equivalent to level acceptable to the Port Authority Documents to be provided to the Port Authority, for example: • Fuel delivery receipt(s); and, • Fuel log (at the Port Authority's discretion, specific alternatives to this documentation may be considered); and, • Supporting documentation to demonstrate equivalency to the Port Authority's satisfaction.
-NOx Tier 3 engine Vessel has an engine capable of meeting Tier 3 To be attached to Rate Application and to be available during on-board inspection: • Supplement to the International Air Pollution Prevention Certificate.
-Environmental Designations Environmental Ship Index • Score of ≥ 50 To be checked by the Port Authority (online): • ESI Score.
-Rightship EVDI of A with verification To be checked by the Port Authority (online): Rightship EVDI and verification.
+Program Areas Criteria Option Details Documentation Alternative Fuels and Technologies Eligible alternative fuels, power sources and technologies 2 Where proven equivalent to level acceptable to the Port Authority Documents to be provided to the Port Authority, for example: Fuel delivery receipt(s); and, Fuel log (at the Port Authority's discretion, specific alternatives to this documentation may be considered); and, Supporting documentation to demonstrate equivalency to the Port Authority's satisfaction.
+NOx Tier 3 engine • Vessel has an engine capable of meeting Tier 3 To be attached to Rate Application and to be available during on-board inspection: Supplement to the International Air Pollution Prevention Certificate.
+Environmental Designations Environmental Ship Index • Score of ≥ 60 To be checked by the Port Authority (online): • ESI Score.
 Clean Shipping Index Vessel score of 5 To be attached to Rate Application and to be available during on-board inspection: Clean Shipping Index Certificate.
 Green Marine Level 5 GHG; and, Level 2 Others or higher To be checked by the Port Authority (online): Levels attained as outlined in applicable Green Marine Annual Report.
-EEDI 30% better than required To be attached to the Rate Application and to be available during on-board inspection: Supplement to the International Energy Efficiency Certificate.
-Clean Cargo Working Group (CCWG) CO 2 emissions-DRY (g/TEU-km) 20% better than CCWG fleet-wide average Must provide copy of carrier-specific CCWG emission results.
+Clean Cargo Working Group (CCWG) CO2 emissions-DRY (g/TEU-km) 20% better than CCWG fleet-wide average Must provide copy of carrier-specific CCWG emission results.